 Our system is one of the many drinking water systems in New York State that provides drinking water with a controlled, low level of fluoride for consumer dental health protection.
 Fluoride is added to your water by the NCWD before it is delivered to us.
 According to the United States Centers for Disease Control, fluoride is very effective in preventing cavities when present in drinking water at a properly controlled level.
-To ensure that the fluoride supplement in your water provides optimal dental protection, NCWD monitors fluoride levels on a daily basis to make sure fluoride is maintained at a target level of 0.7 mg/l.
-During 2017 monitoring showed that fluoride levels in your water were less than or equal to the target level for 100% of the time.
+To ensure that the fluoride supplement in your water provides optimal dental protection, NCWD monitor fluoride levels on a daily basis to make sure fluoride is maintained at a target level of 0.7 mg/l.
+During 2018 monitoring showed that fluoride levels in your water were within 0.1 mg/l of the target level for 100% of the time.
 None of the monitoring results showed fluoride at levels that approach the 2.2 mg/l MCL for fluoride.